cglouch/snakefish/README.md

 where the letters are placeholders for the pieces, which could be represented as classes, enums, ints, or whatever.

-The second approach to board representation - the one we'll use - is **piece-centric**.
+The second approach to board representation - and the one we'll use - is **piece-centric**.
 Instead of describing the contents of the squares, we describe the locations of the pieces.
 There's a variety of ways to do this, but the most ingenious (and thankfully also the most efficient!) is to use **bitboards**.
 Bitboards take advantage of the convenient fact that chess boards have 64 squares and that modern processors are particularly good at manipulating 64 bit quantities.
 If we decide on a mapping of bit positions to squares, then we can easily represent the locations of a given piece type as a single 64 bit quantity: a 1 in a bit represents the presence of that piece type in the corresponding square, and a 0 represents its absence.

 Note that we can't represent all of the pieces on a single bitboard - a bit can only encode 2 values but we have 12 piece types (13 including empty).
 Instead what we do is define individual bitboards for each piece type: white king, black king, white pawns, black pawns, etc. For convenience sake, we also maintain some combined bitboards that show up often in computations.
 Our board class ends up looking like this: